amuzetnoM/syndicate/docs/GUIDE.md

 ## Database Manager

-The `db_manager.py` module provides SQLite persistence for all reports.
+The `db_manager.py` module provides SQLite persistence for all reports, scheduling, and sync tracking.

 ### DBManager Class